OrindaParkPool/Records/README.md

 1. Plaques must be ordered to reflect all records set during the season.
 Plaque ordering instructions can be found below.
 2. Send an e-mail with final inventory of ribbons and rosettes to (amyspillane@comcast.dot.net) for restocking.

+## Plaque Ordering
+1. Target date for placing the season plaque order is August post OMPA
+2. The plaque order is fulfilled by Austin Plastics and Supply Company
+3. Donna is our contact: dausplas@prismnet.dot.com
+4. Once the order is placed the PO should be submitted to the OPP Team Treasurer for payment
+5. A sample order is provided in sample-plaque-order.doc